 How we report

-In 2018, the Group presented its value creation process in the long term in the 2017 Annual Integrated Report and Consolidated Financial Statements, in an organic way, connecting financial and non-financial information.
-This approach is in line with our Charter of Sustainability Commitments and with the goal of integrating sustainability into the business.
+As of 2017, the Group has presented its long-term value creation process through the Annual Integrated Report and Consolidated Financial Statements, in an organic way, connecting financial and non-financial information.
+This approach is in line with our Charter of Sustainability Commitments and with the goal of integrating sustainability into our business.

-A number of functions across the company have collaborated in defining and implementing a common reporting approach.
 The Integrated Report contains a Consolidated Non-Financial Statement in compliance with Legislative Decree no. 254 of 31 December 2016 implementing Directive 95/2014/EU on the “disclosure of non-financial and diversity information by certain large undertakings and groups”.
-The Statement includes certain non-financial information, previously in the Sustainability Report, and identified through a specific materiality process.
-Additional non-financial information previously contained in the Sustainability Report will be made available on the Group website, informing our stakeholders of our commitments, actions and performances in the social and environmental spheres, which also underline our support for the United Nations Sustainable Development Goals.
+The Statement includes certain non-financial information identified through a specific materiality process.
+Additional non-financial information previously contained in the Sustainability Report is made available on the Group website, informing our stakeholders of our commitments, actions and performances in the social and environmental spheres, which also underline our support for the United Nations Sustainable Development Goals.

 DATA AND INFORMATION

-The information and data mainly refer to the year that ended on 31 December 2017.
+The information and data mainly refer to the fiscal year that ended on 31 December 2020.
 To guarantee the comparability of the most significant indicators over time and to enable readers to compare our results, the current values are compared against those of the previous period using graphics and tables.

-The information refers to the Group’s consolidation scope.
-Where this is unavailable, it refers to the scope specified.
+The information refers to the Group’s consolidation scope unless otherwise specified in the notes.